abrasive/shairport/FREEBSD.md

 Setting Overall  Volume
 ----
-Note, the `mixer` command is useful for setting the output device's overall volume settings.
-With the default settings for the `sndio` back end, the `pcm` mixer controls its maximum output:
+Note, the `mixer` command can be used for setting the output device's volume settings.
+You may hae to experiment to figure out which settings are appropriate.

 ```
 $ mixer vol 100 # sets overall volume
-$ mixer pcm 100 # sets maximum volume level for the default sndio device used by Shairport Sync
 ```